- With seriously good Double Plus (A++) sound from start to finish, this early pressing of Sit Down Young Stranger will be very hard to beat

-What We’re Listening For on Sit Down Young Stranger (aka If You Could Read My Mind)
+What We’re Listening For On Sit Down Young Stranger (If You Could Read My Mind)

 Mint Minus Minus and maybe a bit better is about as quiet as any vintage pressing will play, and since only the right vintage pressings have any hope of sounding good on this album, that will most often be the playing condition of the copies we sell.
 (The copies that are even a bit noisier get listed on the site are seriously reduced prices or traded back in to the local record stores we shop at.)

 Those of you looking for quiet vinyl will have to settle for the sound of other pressings and Heavy Vinyl reissues, purchased elsewhere of course as we have no interest in selling records that don’t have the vintage analog magic of these wonderful recordings.